Last Updated 10/12/2021.

 We stopped a few days in Bhaktpur on the way and totally loved that ancient city, then travelled on to Nagarkot by local bus.
 That was quite the experience, see below.

-The hotel we’d booked online (after much research) turned out to be smelly, dirty, dark, dank and generally unpleasant.
+The hotel we’d booked online (after much research) turned out to be smelly, dirty, dark, dank, and generally unpleasant.

 It was near the Nagarkot main crossroads where the local bus stops.
-We checked in, dropped kids and packs and went for a wander.
+We checked in, dropped kids and packs and went for a walk.
 Just 100 m down the road we found a row of new sparkly guest houses and thought,

 “Stuff this, let’s stay somewhere nicer.”